Hands-on: Try the Get Started — Terraform Cloud tutorials.

 When you initiate a run, Terraform Cloud locks the run to a particular configuration version and set of variable values.
 If you change variables or commit new code before the run finishes, it will only affect future runs, not runs that are already pending, planning, or awaiting apply.

-When a workspace is locked, new runs can be queued (automatically or manually) but no new runs can begin until the workspace is unlocked.
+When a workspace is locked, Terraform Cloud can create new runs (automatically or manually), but those runs do not begin until you unlock the workspace.

 When a run is in progress, that run locks the workspace, as described above under "Ordering and Timing".